 EMIT products have two sources of metadata: embedded NetCDF metadata and the external ECS (generated by the EOSDIS Core System) metadata.
 The NetCDF metadata contains valuable information including global attributes and dataset specific attributes pertaining to the granule.
 The ECS .met file is the external metadata file in XML format, which is delivered along with the EMIT product and contains a subset of the NetCDF metadata.
 The metadata details for each product are provided within their respective user guide located on the DOI landing page.

-Data can be accessed through NASA Earthdata Search.
+Data can be discovered and accessed through NASA Earthdata Search.

 All EMIT standard products are stored in the Network Common Data Form version 4 (NetCDF4), excluding the quick browse image, which is in PNG format.
 NetCDF4 is a community standard for sharing scientific data.